-% increase/

-(\$000's, except as otherwise indicated) 2020 2019 (decrease)
+(\$000's, except as otherwise indicated) 2020 2019 % increase/ (decrease)

 Revenues

 Investment management and fee income 42,427 n.m.

 Commissions 6,127 n.m.

 Interest 2,096 n.m.

 Other income 5,934 2,384 149

 56,584 2,384 n.m.

 Expenses

 Variable advisor compensation 23,726 n.m.

 Advisor loan amortization 3,490

 Employee compensation and benefits 12,469 n.m.

 Selling, general and administrative 9,595 61 n.m.

 Interest 886 n.m.

 Depreciation and amortization 2,608 n.m.

 52,774 61 864

-Share of (loss) income of associate 1 (2,365) 2,272 (204)
+Share of (loss) income of associate (2,365) 2,272 (204)

 Income before income taxes - reported 1,445 4,595 (69)

 Adjusted:

-RF Capital's proportionate share of accelerated RSU costs and retention payments 2 2,419 n.m.
+RF Capital's proportionate share of accelerated RSU costs and retention payments 2,419 n.m.

-Income before income taxes - adjusted 3 3,864 4,595 (16)
+Income before income taxes - adjusted 3,864 4,595 (16)

-- 1. Share of net (loss) income of associate represents the Company's proportionate ownership of Richardson Wealth's financial results from January 1, 2020 to October 19, 2020, during which time Richardson Wealth was considered an associate of the Company under IFRS.
-Following the completion of the RGMP Transaction on October 20, 2020, Richardson Wealth became a wholly owned subsidiary of the Company. - 2.
-Represents the Company's approximate 34.1% proportionate share of Accelerated RSU Costs recorded by Richardson Wealth prior to the completion of the RGMP Transaction. - 3.
-Considered to be a non-GAAP financial measure.
-This measure does not have any standardized meaning prescribed by GAAP under IFRS and is therefore unlikely to be comparable to similar measures presented by other issuers.
-This data should be read in conjunction with the "Non-GAAP Measures" section in this MD&A.
+Share of net (loss) income of associate represents the Company's proportionate ownership of Richardson Wealth's financial results from January 1, 2020 to October 19, 2020, during which time Richardson Wealth was considered an associate of the Company under IFRS.
+Following the completion of the RGMP Transaction on October 20, 2020, Richardson Wealth became a wholly owned subsidiary of the Company.

 Immediately prior to the RGMP Transaction, Richardson Wealth had 2.6 million RSUs outstanding, which were accelerated in connection with the closing of the RGMP Transaction.
 This resulted in Richardson Wealth recording a one-time expense of \$3.4 million related to the Accelerated RSU Costs.
 Richardson Wealth also incurred \$3.7 million in retention payments largely in connection with its Recognition Plan.
-The Company's non-controlling ownership interest in Richardson Wealth immediately prior to the RGMP Transaction was 34.1%, and the Company's proportionate share of these \$7.1 million costs is reflected inthe Share of Net (loss)/income of associate on the Company's income statement in the 2020 Annual Financial Statements and financial highlights table in this MD&A.
+The Company's non-controlling ownership interest in Richardson Wealth immediately prior to the RGMP Transaction was 34.1%, and the Company's proportionate share of these \$7.1 million costs is reflected in the Share of Net (loss)/income of associate on the Company's income statement in the 2020 Annual Financial Statements and financial highlights table in this MD&A.